csulbying/angular-book/ch02/ch02-the-root-component.md

 ## 1 Project Files

-The new Angular project is create in a `angular-tour-of-heroes` foler -- the name specified in the `ng new` command.
+The new Angular project is created in a `angular-tour-of-heroes` foler -- the name specified in the `ng new` command.
 In this folder, the Angular CLI generates several folders and a number of files including source code, enviornment settings, testing and etc.

 As a regular Node.js project, the required packages are defined in `package.json` file and all packages are installed in the `node_modules` folder.